About ABOMA

 SEIU Local 1 – Building Services Division

-• Contract covering janitorial employees in high-rise and walkup residential Buildings.
+• Three year contract – covering janitorial employees in high-rise and walkup residential Buildings.
 These 2 CBA’s includes a 401(k) voluntary pension contribution option for employee contributions only (employer is not required to contribute).

-• Contract covering doormen and receiving room employees in residential buildings.
+• Three year contract – covering doormen and receiving room employees in residential buildings.
 In this contract ABOMA Members can take advantage of a lower pension rate contribution to a 401(k) pension savings plan (conditions apply) instead of a higher contribution requirement to the National Industry Pension Fund.

 SEIU Local 1 Health, Pension and Training Funds